inbo/protocolsource/CONTRIBUTING.md

         2.  alternatively, download the rendered version: see [these instructions](REVIEWING.md)

     5.  add text, media, ... to the Rmarkdown files

     6.  save your changes

     7.  stage, commit, push changes

-8. When finished, go to your draft pull request and press 'ready for review' and add reviewers.
+8. When finished, go to your draft pull request and press 'ready for review'

+   1. Wait for the continuous integration checks to finish and see if you the checks succeeded.
+   These checks will run `protocolhelper::check_frontmatter()` and `protocolhelper::check_structure()`.
+   In case there are problems with the YAML front matter of your `index.Rmd` file or problems with the structure of the protocol not confirming with the protocol templates, these problems will be listen and can be consulted.

+       1. Address the problems detected by `protocolhelper::check_frontmatter` or `protocolhelper::check_structure`.
+You can see the list of problems by clicking on the check online (at the bottom of the pull request webpage).
+Alternatively, you can run these functions locally and see the list of problems printed in your console.

+       1.  iterate (stage, commit, push changes) until the functions detect no problems

+   1. Add reviewers.
     At least one repo admin and one other subject-matter specialist must review the protocol.
     The subject-matter specialist reviews the contents of the protocol and the repo-admin reviews technical aspects.